Recommended Poems: 8 Must-Read Collections of Poetry

 April is a big month for literature lovers!
-Not only is it National Poetry Month, but National Library Week is celebrated April 8 – 14.
-Help your child enjoy this special week with a trip to your local library for classic books of poetry.
+They not only celebrate National Poetry Month, but National Library Week from April 8 – 14.
+Help your child enjoy this special week with a trip to your local library for classic books of recommended poems.

 Here’s a selection of books from Kumon’s Recommended Reading List to spark your child’s imagination and enjoyment of poems.